Non-Parametric Temporal Adaptation for Social Media Topic Classification

 \paragraph{Ablating $K$ and re-ranking methods.} Table~\ref{tab:ablate_k} shows the ablation studies, for re-ranking methods and different $K$ values for retrieval.
 The temporal setup here is W/ adaptation, and the recall $@5$ is averaged over the $12$ test weeks and reported.
 Overall, the frequency-based method outperforms the distance-based methods by a large margin, which we hypothesize is due to the robustness added by the repetitions in hashtags.
 We can see that for the distance-based methods, the overall trend is that higher $K$ is better ($1024$ is on average the sweet spot), however, going even higher doesn't degrade the performance meaningfully.
 The frequency-based re-ranking, however, degrades significantly if the number of retrieved neighbors is large ($1024$ and $2048)$, which is expected, as more irrelevant but common hashtags are suggested.
 We get closer to a random frequency-based classifier when $K$ approaches the datastore size.

-\paragraph{Out of vocabulary tag prediction break down} Finally, we want to investigate how updating the datastore helps us capture out of vocabulary (new) hashtags, that would not be predicted if we kept using the datastore from time bucket $1$.
-Figure~\ref{fig:knnoov} shows the results for this experiment, where the OOV refers to out of vocabulary with respect to bucket $1$'s hashtag vocabulary.
+\paragraph{OOV tag prediction performance.} Finally, we want to investigate how updating the datastore helps us capture new, out-of-vocabulary (OOV) hashtags, that would not be predicted if we kept using the datastore from time bucket $1$.
+Figure~\ref{fig:knnoov} shows the results for this experiment, where the OOV refers to out-of-vocabulary with respect to bucket $1$'s hashtag vocabulary.
 IV refers to in-vocabulary hashtags, which means the tags that appear both in the given test week, and the train data of time bucket $1$.
 We report the recall over the IV and OOV tags separately.
 We can see that the updates in the datastores help predict $19\%$ of the hashtags that would otherwise not be predicted, on average across the test weeks.
 We see that as we proceed with time buckets, the OOV recall grows, eventually overtaking the IV recall.
 It is worth noting that the number of IV tags is substantially smaller in later time buckets.
-Finally, we suspect the superior OOV performance on the later time buckets is related to content shift -- i.e. the meanings of IV tags may have shifted by the later time buckets.
+We suspect the superior OOV performance on the later time buckets is related to content shift, i.e., the meanings of IV tags may have shifted by the later time buckets.